 - Robert or “King” Carter was one of America’s first millionaires.

-- Daniel Carter was the recent fly-half for the New Zealand rugby team.
+- Daniel Carter was the recent star fly-half for the New Zealand rugby team.

 Select Carter Numbers Today